 To achieve a delicious, perfectly textured result, you need to maintain a medium temperature between 200°F (94°C) to 230°F (110°C).
 And this is were having the best smoker thermometer will come in handy!

-Smoker Thermometers are perfect for monitoring internal and medium temperatures while food is in a smoker.
+Thermometers are perfect for monitoring internal and medium temperatures while food is in a smoker.
 Different cuts of meat in the same medium temperature can cook at different times so it’s important to have a reliable bbq smoker thermometer.
-There are many different types of smoker thermometers available on the market, each with their own benefits.
+There are many different types of available on the market, each with their own benefits.